dennisklein/AliceO2/doc/CMakeMigration.md

 This step was tested on a CentOS7 server with OpenCL, HIP and CUDA dev. kits installed.

 This step also brings a temporary [O2RecipeAdapter](../dependencies/O2RecipeAdapter.cmake) cmake include to be able to test this without having to modify (too much at least) the existing o2 recipe and CI.

+## Step 3

+In order to have the O2Suite building fine, step 3 is now the addition of the creation of a proper O2Config.cmake file, so that consumer packages (like QualityControl) can use our targets.